 If you see an illegal dumpsite in Washoe County, call 329.DUMP.
 Keep Truckee Meadows Beautiful works with the Washoe County Sheriffs Office to reduce illegal dumping.
 With your help, sheriffs can identify problem areas, and take measures to stop dumping in reported areas.
+The more reports of illegal dumpsites we have, the more resources can be dedicated to this problem!

 There are many alternatives to illegal dumping: